biberino/teleperm-vscode/README.md

 ## Extension Settings

-This extension will automatically be loaded on *.tml *.str *.lay files.
+This extension is loaded automatically on *.tml *.str *.lay files.
 The TML color theme is optional and can be activated like any other color theme.

 ## Known Issues